yosoyfreeman/yosoyfreeman.github.io/_godot/achieving-better-mouse-input-in-godot-4-the-perfect-camera-controller.md

 ## Description

-A professional first person camera controller made in Godot 4 with a very specific set of goals:
+A professional first person camera controller made in Godot 4 with a very specific set of **goals**:
 {: style="text-align: justify;"}

 * It must be **as responsive as it can**.